Otakubuns/Sims4-DRP/README.md

 ## Future Plans for it are:
-- Show when in CAS(have no clue on this yet).
+- ~~Show when in CAS(have no clue on this yet).~~ Have it working for in Game CAS(mirror, testingcheats & MCC) but New Game CAS is still a mystery.
 - Configuration file for choosing to show household name, funds etc(already started just been lazy).

 ### Issues
 These are a list of issues that I am aware of ATM and either cannot fix or have no plans to:
 - Switching from build/buy to live very quickly will cause the presence to not update those states(everything else will still change accordingly).
 There is no way to fix this as it's just a matter of the presence update not being sent quick enough as it's changing so quick.
+- I am not super knowledgable about Sims 4 modding so there may be better ways to call functions, or any other mistakes.